 What is a project audit?

-Project audit is something somebody is doing, somebody loves, somebody hates.
-Project audit, basically speaking, is activity to review project status, vitality, probability to deliver.
 It’s the informal part.
-Or it could be focused on more formal attributes like how project is following standards, doing all necessary activities, how complete and accurate project documentation is, etc.
+Or it could be focused on more formal attributes like how the project is following standards, doing all necessary activities, how complete and accurate project documentation is, etc.

-Project audit can be executed by many different parties ranging from your colleagues, internal audit to formal audit oriented company.
+Project audits can be executed by many different parties ranging from your colleagues, and internal audit to formal audit-oriented companies.

-I’ll focus here on more informal audits that helps you to understand how healthy the project is and what to do in case in any bad findings.
+I’ll focus here on more informal audits that help you to understand how healthy the project is and what to do in case of any bad findings.

-Informal project audit has to be informal.
+An informal project audit has to be informal.
 Right?
-I always do the audit the way not distracting people from their work.
+I always do the audit in a way not distracting people from their work.
 Not to cancel their project meeting, no preparation, no formal way of interviews.

-I do have couple areas to focus to during Project audit:
+I do have a couple of areas to focus on during the Project audit: